 As can be seen in Figure 3, agriculture potential is not confined to one specific region and is distributed across different parts of the country.
-However, as highlighted by Figure 4, the overall agricultural potential in Figure 3 depends a lot on the analyzed sub-sector as high potential areas hinge on the analyzed subsector.
+However, as highlighted by Figure 4, the overall agricultural potential in Figure 3 depends on the analyzed sub-sector and high potential areas hinge on the analyzed subsector.